Stop Making These 5 Logo Mistakes Today: A Guide to Correction

 black board with chalk in hand that says mistakes and numbers 1-3

-Remember that consumers value authenticity and innovation and are more likely to engage with brands that demonstrate creativity and originality in their visual identity.
+Remember that consumers value authenticity and innovation and are likelier to engage with brands that demonstrate creativity and originality in their visual identity.

 The average cost of a logo design typically ranges from $300 to $2,500, which may be too much for startups and small business owners.
 However, with the rise of AI logo generators, a logo design for your brand can go as low as $29.